General Optimization Tips¶

 Memcached works entirely out of RAM, using no I/O and very little CPU.
 It’s less important to split this out initially, but it can be split onto multiple machines, particularly if you need to increase your cache size but are limited by how much RAM you can put in each system.

 Review Board can be configured to provide a list of memcached servers.
-Simply edit your sitedir/conf/settings_local.py file and specify the list of servers in CACHE_BACKEND, like so:
+Simply change your cache settings to specify a list of servers.
+For example, server1:11211;server2:11211.

 The web server can be split onto multiple machines, which increases the number of clients that can access Review Board at once, and increase how many diffs can be generated at once.